syncfusion-content/blazor-docs/blazor/datagrid/data-binding.md

 }
 ```

 > The data source is returned in the form of items and count pairs while using the WebAPI Adaptor.
 But when the [Offline](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DataManager.html#Syncfusion_Blazor_DataManager_Offline) property of [SfDataManager](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Data.SfDataManager.html) is enabled, the entire data source is returned from the server as a collection of objects.
 So, the `$inlinecount` will not be present when the `Offline` property is enabled.
+Also, only one request will be made to fetch the entire details from the server and no further request will be sent to the server.

 ### Enable SfDataManager after initial rendering